- Search The Registry

 - My Account

 Henry Dumas was born on this date in 1934.
-He was an African American teacher and writer.
+He was a Black teacher and writer.

 He enrolled in City College that year but left to join the Air Force.
 Stationed at Lackland Air Force Base in San Antonio, TX, he maintained his interest in religion by teaching Sunday school.
 Dumas also spent a year on the Arabian Peninsula, where he developed an interest in the Arabic language, mythology, and culture.

 In 1967 Dumas went to Southern Illinois University as a teacher, counselor, and director of language workshops in its Experiment in Higher Education program.
 It was here that he met Eugene Redmond, a fellow teacher in that program.
 Over the course of the ten months Dumas and Redmond forged the collaborative relationship where he and Redmond read their poetry at common gatherings; Redmond especially remembers Dumas reading "Our King Is Dead," his elegy for Martin Luther King, Jr. Dumas also frequented the offices of the East St. Louis Monitor.
 Dumas was closely associated with the Black Arts Movement of the 1960s, which championed an aesthetic grounding in the Black cultural nationalism.
 But, in the words of Amiri Baraka, Dumas produced a "a true art form, not twenty 'hate whiteys' and a benediction of sweaty artificial flame, but actual art, real, man, and stunning."